Entit-y/Reconator/README.md

 ## Usage

-Navigate to the clone repository and use the following command to run the script:
+Navigate to the cloned repository and use the following command to run the script:

 ```bash
 ./reconator